 The American Psychological Association’s 2015 “Stress in America” survey found that more adults than ever before are experiencing extreme levels of stress.
 And this stress has a negative impact on both mental and physical health.

-According to the highly regarded Mayo Clinic, chronic activation of your stress-response system can put you at risk for a whole host of unwanted conditions from anxiety and depression, to weight gain, insomnia, heart disease, and memory issues.
+According to the highly regarded Mayo Clinic, chronic activation of your stress-response system can put you at risk for a whole host of unwanted conditions.

 But don’t let this research make you more stressed!
 Mother Nature has a tremendous team of powerful natural remedies for stress, called adaptogenic herbs, that can help you manage your stress from the inside out.

 How Do Adaptogenic Herbs Work?

 Adaptogenic herbs work by stabilizing and balancing a critical “feedback loop” in your body called the hypothalamic-pituitary-adrenal axis, or HPA axis.

 Specifically, when your body is under stress, your brain signals your hypothalamus to release a hormone called CRH, which travels to your pituitary gland stimulating the release of ACTH, which goes to your adrenal glands and stimulates the release of cortisol (the “stress hormone”) and adrenaline.

 When you’re under constant stress, the HPA axis can become overworked and less able to maintain healthy homeostasis.
 But, with the help of adaptogenic herbs you can keep your HPA axis working efficiently and effectively, reducing the impact of stress on your body.

 For these reasons, I often prescribe adaptogens for my patients who tend to burn the candle from both ends and are stressed out, as well as for those who are suffering from fatigue.

 What Are the Best Adaptogenic Herbs for Stress?